 Audio disc Transfer

 During the early years of audio recording, 78 rpm records were a popular medium for families to record and preserve valued memories.
-Voice letters were popularized as World War II progressed in the 1940s.
-Servicemen could record messages at a local United Service Organization (USO) club and send them home to loved ones.
-Some of the most famous classical and jazz musicians of the 1950s and 1960s were recorded on 10 and 12 inch vinyl records.
-Throughout history, we’ve innovated recording technology to preserve the most important moments.
-Creative Audio Works can transfer all types of discs, from 16 rpm through 78-rpm records, and monitors every disc in “real time” for optimum tracking and overall quality.
+Voice letters popularized as World War II progressed in the 1940s.
+Service members could record messages at a local United Service Organization (USO) club and send them home to loved ones.
+Some of the most famous classical and jazz musicians of the 1920s through today were and are still recorded on 10 and 12-inch vinyl records.
+Throughout history, we’ve innovated recording technology to preserve the most critical moments.
+Creative Audio Works can transfer all types of discs, from 16 rpm through 78-rpm records, and monitors every disc in “real-time” for optimum tracking and overall quality.

 The Audograph Disc

 The Audograph is a Constant Linear Velocity (CLV) disc.
-Simply put, one second of audio requires a set groove travel distance at the beginning of the recording and the same amount of travel at the end of the recording.
-This design allowed more information to be stored on a small disc.
+In other words, one second of audio requires a set groove travel distance at the beginning of the recording and the same amount of travel at the end of the recording.
+This design allowed more information to be recorded on a small disc.

-Rather than a conventional constant-speed spindle drive, mechanical rollers, mounted close to the cutting head, are responsible for driving the surface of the disc as the cutting head travels.
+Rather than a conventional constant-speed spindle drive, mechanical rollers mounted close to the cutting head, are responsible for driving the surface of the disc as the cutting head travels.
 For reference, a conventional turntable would record that same set amount of groove travel distance at the beginning, and maybe half that amount at the end of the recording.
-In the case of the Audograph, the turntable platter speed constantly changes from the beginning to the end of the recording as the circumference increases.
+With the Audograph, the turntable platter speed continually changes from the beginning to the end of the recording as the circumference increases.
 As a result, the groove travel distance per second is constant.
 The unique mechanical aspects of this obscure audio format also adds artifacts like wow and flutter.

-With the help of tailored software, we correct the playback speed of the transferred digital file.
+After initial transfer and with the help of tailored software, we correct the playback speed of the transferred digital file.
 Additional noise and distortion removal services are available to remove or reduce background noise that may be distracting to the listener.
-Your original Audograph recordings will be returned to you as a CD, digital files, or hard drive.
+Your original Audograph recordings will be returned to you as a CD, digital files, or hard drive/thumb drives.